 While other therapies may employ similar techniques, focus on similar issues, or work toward similar goals, there are a few features that set CFT apart:

-- CFT takes an interactional and compensatory view of the mind (Gilbert, 2010)
+CFT takes an interactional and compensatory view of the mind (Gilbert, 2010a)

-o Gilbert identified a set of “social mentalities” that enable them to seek out and form certain types of relationships (e.g., sexual, tribal, dominant-subordinate, caring of-cared for)
+Gilbert identified a set of “social mentalities” that enable us to seek out and form certain types of relationships (e.g., sexual, tribal, dominant-subordinate, caring of-cared for)

 With these features in mind, let’s take a look at some of the best CFT-based exercises.